-Last and not least, you need to find a lawyer that cares for you.
+Last, you need to find a lawyer who cares for you.
 One crucial factor is how the law firm prices its services.
 Most would need retainers and upfront fees.
 The ideal payment option would be via contingency fees.

 How does it show care?
-Well, with contingency-based payment, law firms would not be given an upfront fee.
+With contingency-based payment, law firms would not be given an upfront fee.
 Instead, they would be given a portion of your settlement or compensation amount.
 This ensures that the law firm will do everything it takes for you to win your premise liability case.

-Luckily, Roxell Richards Injury Law Firm ticks all the boxes of being the best slip and fall lawyer in Texas and California.
-With over 15 years of experience in dealing with slip and fall, trip and fall, and premises liability cases, you can be confident that this law firm knows the ins and outs of these legal proceedings.
+Luckily, Roxell Richards Injury Law Firm ticks all the boxes of being the best slip-and-fall lawyer in Texas and California.
+With over 15 years of experience dealing with slip and fall, trip and fall, and premises liability cases, you can be confident that this law firm knows the ins and outs of these legal proceedings.